cleancoindev/wns/docs/userguide.rst

 Managing Ownership
 ------------------

-After finalizing, your account now owns both the name in ENS and the deed in the Auction Registrar.
+After finalizing, your account now owns both the name in WNS and the deed in the Auction Registrar.

-As the name owner, your account can manage the name using examples in "Interacting with the ENS registry".
-For example, you can use :code:`ens.setOwner` to transfer administration of the name to another account.
+As the name owner, your account can manage the name using examples in "Interacting with the WNS registry".
+For example, you can use :code:`wns.setOwner` to transfer administration of the name to another account.
 The new name owner can manage that domain and all subdomains now.
 None of those actions affect your ownership of the deed.

-As the deed owner, your account has the right to reset name ownership back to itself at any time, by using :code:`ethRegistrar.finalizeAuction` again.
+As the deed owner, your account has the right to reset name ownership back to itself at any time, by using :code:`wanRegistrar.finalizeAuction` again.
 You can also choose to transfer the deed to another account with:

 ::

-    ethRegistrar.transfer(web3.sha3('name'), newDeedOwnerAddress, {from: currentDeedOwnerAddress})
+    wanRegistrar.transfer(web3.sha3('name'), newDeedOwnerAddress, {from: currentDeedOwnerAddress})

 ..
 CAUTION::
    Transferring the deed is **irrevocable**.
 Be sure that you have verified the correct address for the new owner.
-Additionally, the ether you paid to win the auction will be transferred with the deed to the new owner.
+Additionally, the wan you paid to win the auction will be transferred with the deed to the new owner.

 .. _interacting:

-Interacting with the ENS registry
+Interacting with the WNS registry
 =================================

-The ENS registry forms the central component of ENS, mapping from hashed names to resolvers, as well as the owners of the names and their TTL (caching time-to-live).
+The WNS registry forms the central component of WNS, mapping from hashed names to resolvers, as well as the owners of the names and their TTL (caching time-to-live).

-Before you can make any changes to the ENS registry, you need to control an account that has ownership of a name in ENS.
-To obtain an ENS name on the Ropsten testnet, see :ref:`auctions` for '.eth', or :ref:`fifs` for '.test'.
+Before you can make any changes to the WNS registry, you need to control an account that has ownership of a name in WNS.
+To obtain an WNS name on the testnet, see Quickstart.rst for '.test'.
 Names on '.test' are temporary, and can be claimed by someone else 28 days later.

 Alternately, you can obtain a subdomain from someone else who owns a domain, or :doc:`deploying`.
-Note that while anyone can deploy their own ENS registry, those names will only be resolvable by users who reference that registry in their code.
+Note that while anyone can deploy their own WNS registry, those names will only be resolvable by users who reference that registry in their code.

 Getting the owner of a name
 ---------------------------